DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 {{% /tab %}}
 {{< /tabs >}}

 Also, you can configure first party hosts using `.trackURLSession(firstPartyHosts:)`.
 This classifies resources that match the given domain as "first party" in RUM and propagates tracing information to your backend (if you have enabled Tracing).
-Network traces are sampled with an adjustable sampling rate, a sampling of 20% is applied by default.
+Network traces are sampled with an adjustable sampling rate.
+A sampling of 20% is applied by default.

 For instance, you can configure `example.com` as the first party host and enable both RUM and Tracing features: